PapaCyber/FilePermissions/README.md

 <br> In the command "chmod **o-w** project_k.txt"

-<br>The first argument is "o-w", "o" means other, "-" means to remove like subtraction, we use "+" for additions. "w" means write which means I want to remove write permissions to the "other" group.
+<br>The first argument is "o-w", "o" means other, "-" means to remove, we use "+" for adding permissions. "w" means write which means I want to remove write permissions to the "other" group.
-<br> The second argument is the file I want to change the permissions for which is "project_k.txt.
+<br> The second argument is the file I want to change the permissions for the file "project_k.txt.

 <br>After I typed this command.
-It now reads” -rw-rw-r--” and is configured to read only.
+It now reads” -rw-rw-r--”.
+Write permissions are now removed from "other".

 <img src="https://imgur.com/uYSFSho.png" height="80%" width="80%"/>